 If you want to know why I care about Coke machines and prop decisions, the answer is that a travelling act has to be light on its feet.
 Every stop is a negotiation with the room, and the smallest disruptions become big ones when your act is held together by timing and politeness.

 That is the whole post: three grievances from a life lived out of a trunk.
 The road is hard, the rooms are fickle, and the smallest promises keep us moving.
 Keep the Coke stocked.
-Keep the rules clear.
 Keep the props harmless.
 The rest of the show will take care of itself.